This topic is about our legacy Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 REQUIRED

-This port is the plaintext admin port and must always be set to an open port number for Satellite diagnostics to work properly.
+This port is the plaintext admin port and must always be set to an open port number for Microsatellite diagnostics to work properly.
 This port is also the destination for unencrypted health/readiness checks from a load balancer or orchestration framework.

 secure_port